 A week later we released the video, we received an order and I was so happy that I added some value to the sale 🙂

 Fender Road Worn Player Stratocaster is a fantastic instrument featuring all classic Strat goodness with Texas Special pickups, at this price range and made in Mexico!!!

 One of the best things about this guitar apart from its Texas Special pickup set is its no-finish maple neck and fingerboard.
 I can easily claim that it was one of the best guitar necks I had ever played among Strat design guitars!

 This particular guitar that I demoed was made in 2010 so you can easily guess why it’s not available anymore.
 As far as I remember, the price was around €1000.

 Before I provide you with some technical details and what I think about this instrument, I would like to share the video that helped sell this instrument.

-Fender Road Worn Player Stratocaster review video (no talking)
+Fender Road Worn Player Stratocaster Review & Sound Demo (no talking)